mesonbuild/meson-python/docs/tutorials/introduction.rst

      {name = 'Bowsette Koopa', email = 'bowsette@example.com'},
    ]

-.. admonition:: Adding dependencies
-   :class: seealso

-   If you need to add dependencies to the project metadata, you can check our :ref:`how-to-guides-add-dependencies` guide.

 .. admonition:: Declaring project metadata
    :class: seealso

-   Our example doesn't make use of all the fields available, so we recommend you check out the `PyPA documentation on project metadata`_.
+   Our example doesn't make use of all the fields available in the ``[project]`` section.
+Check out the `PyPA documentation on project metadata`_ for more examples and details.

-.. admonition:: Writing TOML
-   :class: seealso

-   If you are not familiar with the TOML configuration language or need some help, be sure to check out `toml.io <https://toml.io>`_.

 Testing the project
 -------------------

-Now we should have a valid Python project, let's test it.
+Now we should have a valid Python project, so let's test it.

-We will install it with pip_
+We will install it with pip_:

 .. code-block:: console